openimis/openimis-fe-payment_js/README.md

-# openIMIS Frontend Template module
+# openIMIS Frontend Payment module
-This repository holds the files of the openIMIS Frontend Template module.
+This repository holds the files of the openIMIS Frontend Payment module.
 It is dedicated to be bootstrap development of [openimis-fe_js](https://github.com/openimis/openimis-fe_js) modules, providing an empty (yet deployable) module.

 Please refer to [openimis-fe_js](https://github.com/openimis/openimis-fe_js) to see how to build and and deploy (in developement or server mode).